-I’m an entrepreneur, data scientist, and education advocate at Harvard.
+I’m an entrepreneur, data scientist, and education advocate.

-I'm a cofounder of Conduit, a platform that helps people reconnect and become closer.
-I also founded and lead the Project for Better Journalism, a nonprofit working to strengthen K-12 student journalism programs, and manage the Harvard Digital Lab for the Social Sciences.
-I also serve on the board of Sponsr.Us, a nonprofit student initiatives platform.
+I studied at Harvard before leaving to start Conduit, a tool to help people reconnect.
+I also founded the Project for Better Journalism, a nonprofit working to strengthen K12 student journalism programs, and serve on the advisory board for Sponsr.Us, a nonprofit student initiatives platform.